A topic from the subject of Physical Chemistry in Chemistry.

 Basic Concepts

 Atoms are the fundamental building blocks of matter.
 They are composed of a nucleus, which contains protons and neutrons, and an electron cloud, which contains electrons.
-Protons and neutrons have the same mass, but protons have a positive charge while neutrons have no charge.
-Electrons have a negative charge and are much lighter than protons and neutrons.
+Protons and neutrons have approximately the same mass, but protons have a positive charge while neutrons have no charge.
+Electrons have a negative charge and are significantly lighter than protons and neutrons.

 Equipment and Techniques